Advantages and Disadvantages of Creating a Living Trust

 Disadvantages of a Living Trust

-• No tax avoidance.
-For the most part, you are unable to completely avoid paying taxes on living trusts.
-There are ways that you can reduce taxes, but total avoidance is rare.
+• No tax avoidance: For the most part, you are unable to completely avoid paying taxes on living trusts.
+The trust remains part of the grantor’s taxable estate, and any income earned by trust assets is taxed to the grantor.

 What are the Disadvantages of Putting Your House in a Trust?